Hoyg/HoD/HOD-CloudNativeWithServerless/Readme.md

 1. Launch **Visual Studio Code** and open the repository that was cloned.
 Open the **arm** folder within the Visual Studio Code editor under the path **C:\Repos\CloudNative**.

-1. Click the PowerShell script file called **Deploy-AzureResourceGroup.ps1** and notice the PowerShell Integrated terminal will show up automatically at the bottom of the Visual Studio Code editor.
+1. Click the PowerShell script file called **Deploy-AzureResourceGroup.ps1** and notice the PowerShell Integrated Console terminal will show up automatically at the bottom of the Visual Studio Code editor.

-   Type the command **.\Deploy-AzureResourceGroup.ps1** and wait for the execution to complete.
+   Type the command **.\Deploy-AzureResourceGroup.ps1**, hit **Enter** and wait for the execution to complete.

-    >It can take up to 8 minutes to complete the script execution.
+    >It can take up to 3 minutes to complete the script execution.

     ```
     PS C:\Repos\CloudNative\arm> .\Deploy-AzureResourceGroup.ps1